Skip to main content

 This means 0.01permillioninputtokensand0.01 per million input tokens and 0.03 per million output tokens.

-Settings Configuration
+Settings configuration

 PropertyDescription

-labelDisplay name in the UI
+labelDisplay name shown in the Dashboard

 defaultDefault value

-For numeric values with a range, displayed as a slider:
+For numeric values with a range:

 "temperature": {